How To Protect Your Skin During Hot Yoga

 Out of all the changes I made to my skin-care regimen, this one made the biggest difference.
 After cleansing, take one to two minutes to rub an ice cube across your face.
 Similar to icing a swollen ankle, applying ice to the face reduces inflammation that is built up during your practice.
 For acne-prone skin, Maloney recommends adding this into your skin-care routine every morning and night.

-The trick with icing your face is to make sure that the water you are using is clean and free of any chemicals that could actually cause more harm to your face.
+The trick with icing your face is to make sure that the water you are using is clean (read: If you don't normally drink your tap water without putting it through a filter, don't use ice made from tap water either).
 After filling an ice-cube tray with filtered water, use a drop of tea tree oil from your favorite essential oil brand to help unclog the pores from oil buildup.

 3. Go for cold water.

 Sometimes you don’t have access to a tray of ice cubes—I know I don’t!
-If you find yourself running from the yoga studio to work without time to ice your face, a splash of cold water will work, but make sure you’re using clean, filtered water to avoid the hidden chemicals found in tap water.
+If you find yourself running from the yoga studio to work without time to ice your face, a splash of cold water will work in a pinch.

 4. Drink up!